GlobalFishingWatch/GFW_technical_documentation/Vessel-info-tables.md

 The vessel database uses a multi-step process to match identity information from AIS data with identity information from vessel registries.
 Vessels are matched according to shipname, callsign, IMO number, and MMSI.
 These matches are then summarized by MMSI to show all identities associated with each MMSI.
 For more detailed information on the identity matching process, see this document `https://docs.google.com/document/d/1esbAWgfIEcT-F2C35vKkdVa4NeGzSh9MV8dDGH1OCFI/edit`.

 The database may contain information that is out of date or incorrect due to wrong information available in one or multiple registries on which the database relies.
 Users may want to double-check the validity of information found in the database.
 In case of any questions or suggestions, please contact jaeyoon@globalfishingwatch.org

-### Vessel Info Tables

-Building off of the vessel database, the vessel info tables provide summary information by MMSI that include AIS activity (positions, hours, fishing hours, etc.) and neural net outputs (vessel class, length, tonnage, etc.).
-This information can/is subsequently used for numerous purposes, including quickly summarizing fleet activity and identifying active fishing vessels and those vessels that are spoofing or offsetting their position.

 ## Caveats & Known Issues